 be constructed and maintained following good metering principles documented in ANSI Standard C12.1 and in the EEI Handbook for Electricity Metering; and

-conform in all material respects to the guidelines of the applicable reliability council (for the ERCOT), this would be the most current version of a document titled, "Electric Reliability Council of Texas Operating Guidelines – Guide VI, Communication and Metering, Appendix VI.C, Inter-Control Area Metering Guidelines").
+conform in all material respects to the guidelines of ERCOT, which as of the Signing Date would be the most current version of a document titled, "Electric Reliability Council of Texas Operating Guidelines – Guide VI, Communication and Metering, Appendix VI.C, Inter-Control Area Metering Guidelines").

 conform in all material respects to the ERCOT Protocols' (or subsequent document established by ERCOT) requirements for metering, including but not limited to, all of ERCOT's metering requirements for operating a Dynamic Schedule and/or Split Metering.
 [UNDER REVIEW]